ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/transactions.md

 * *Online Read-Only*.
 Each of the reads in the transaction reads data that is most recent at the time of its execution.
 The consistency of retrieved data depends on the *allow_inconsistent_reads* setting:
   * *false* (consistent reads).
 In this mode, each individual read returns consistent data, but no consistency between different reads is guaranteed.
 Reading the same table range twice may return different results.
   * *true* (inconsistent reads).
-In this mode, even data from separately taken reads may contain inconsistent results.
+In this mode, even a single read operation may contain inconsistent data.
 * *Stale Read Only*.
 Data reads in a transaction return results with a possible delay (fractions of a second).
 Each individual read returns consistent data, but no consistency between different reads is guaranteed.

 The transaction execution mode is specified in its settings when creating the transaction.